 Holy Trinity Washington has a long tradition of active involvement in the wider Deanery and still are well represented on the Diocesan Synod, with an excellent record of participation in the Area Deanery Synod, in which several of our parishioners have held positions of responsibility.
+We have taken part in Deanery conferences and the biennial pilgrimages (e.g. to Holy Island and Ripon).
 We have hosted confirmation services and provided a venue for Deanery events such as Safeguarding training.
 The Mothers' Union also has strong deanery and diocesan links.

 Historically, we have strong links with our friends at Our Lady's (R.C.)
 Church and the local Methodist Circuit and we have held joint bible study and Lent courses on several occasions.
-We would hope that a new priest would be keen to help us to develop them.
+Changes in clergy in all those churches, together with the effects of the pandemic and our two Vacancies, have tended to reduce those contacts recently, however we would hope that a new priest would be keen to help us to rebuild them.

-The parish has had a long-standing role as a provider of training for clergy.
+The parish is very proud of its long-standing role as a provider of training for clergy.
 The key players have, of course, been the priests.
 However, we know that the wealth of experience and the warmth of the welcome and support provided by our lay members have contributed greatly to the progress of our curates and students on placement.
 We have also benefitted greatly from the freshness and variety of approach they have brought with them.